TECH-NET only sells what it uses in its own

 students with no prior 3D MCAD experience.
 While we will help you get

 started we are not equipped at this price to teach you 3D MCAD from

 scratch or engineering design.
 Don't let this low price fool you.

-the very few mid-ranged integrated CAD/CAM engineering/manufacturing
+the very few mid-ranged integrated MCAD/CAM engineering/manufacturing

 IronCAD is the very best conceptual design